 Observational studies have indicated that non-selective NSAIDs may be associated with an increased risk of serious cardiovascular events including myocardial infarction and stroke, which may increase with dose or duration of use.
 Patients with cardiovascular disease or cardiovascular risk factors may also be at greater risk.
-To minimise the potential risk of an adverse cardiovascular event in patients taking an NSAID, especially in those with cardiovascular risk factors, the lowest effective dose should be used for the shortest possible duration (refer to Dosage and administration).
+Patients with previous myocardial infarction (within the last 6 to 12 months) should not use diclofenac.
+Treatment with diclofenac is generally not recommended in patients with established cardiovascular disease (e.g. congestive heart failure, established ischaemic heart disease or peripheral arterial disease) or uncontrolled hypertension.
+If needed, patients with established cardiovascular disease (e.g. hypertension, hyperlipidemia, diabetes mellitus and smoking) should be treated with diclofenac only after careful consideration and only at doses ≤ 100 mg daily when treatment continues for more than 4 weeks.